bryanwb/chef-rewind/README.md

 This adds a simple function to the Chef library scope to edit and existing resource.
-If the given resource does not exist, a new resource will be created.
+If the given resource does not exist, a Chef::Exceptions::ResourceNotFound exception will be raised.

 This function is designed to assist the library cookbook pattern.